Rudr2004/Rudr2004/README.md

 - 👋 Hi, I’m @Rudr2004
 - 👀 I’m interested in fullstack web development.
-- 🌱 I’m currently learning BE in Information Technology.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me You can contact me on rudrajan24@gmail.com
+- 📫 You can contact me on rudrajan24@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...